God It's Great To Be A MASON!!

 Our history is full of Masons from all walks of life.
-Masonary does not select members based on their wealth or titles, for it is the internal qualifications that makes a man a Mason.
+Masonary does not select members based on their wealth, worldly titles or status, but it is the internal qualifications that recommend a man to be made a Mason.

 More than a dozen U.S. presidents were members of this fraternal organization, including George Washington (pictured), who earned the distinguished title of Master Mason.

 James Monroe and Andrew Jackson also were Masons, and Thomas Jefferson and James Madison are said to have had connections to the organization.
 Presidents of the 20th century that were members: William McKinley, Teddy Roosevelt, William H. Taft, Warren Harding, Franklin Roosevelt, Harry Truman, and Gerald Ford.
 Lyndon B. Johnson was initiated but completed only the first of the three Masonic degrees.

 Benjamin Franklin became a grand master in 1734 and edited and published the first Masonic book in America that same year.
 Samuel Adams, Patrick Henry, and Francis Scott Key are also believed to have been Masons.
 Other Founding Fathers and Patriots who were Masons: John Hancock, Paul Revere, Elbridge Gerry, Josiah Bartlett, and George Clinton.